kusumotolab/kGenProg/README.md

 ```

 ### Example
-There are some bugs for test of kGenProg in [kGenProg/example](example).
+There are some artificial bugs for testing kGenProg in [kGenProg/example](example).
-Run the following commands to execute kGenProg for [kGenProg/example/CloseToZero01](example/CloseToZero01).
+Run kGenProg with the following command for [kGenProg/example/CloseToZero01](example/CloseToZero01).

 ```sh
 $ cd kGenProg/example/CloseToZero01